 Spur Afrika is a partnership between two teams, Kenya and Australia, aiming to support and transform the lives of children and young adults in the slum of Kibera, Kenya.

-In Kenya, we have six full-time workers who are on the ground every day, working directly with young people in need.
+In Kenya, we have five full-time workers who are on the ground every day, working directly with young people in need.
 In Australia, we're made up of a team of 100% volunteers who are passionate about the Spur Afrika mission.

 If you're interested in getting more involved in helping us achieve our mission, we also encourage you to consider donating to these campaigns: